matthew-hale/pwsh-GC/README.md

 # GuardiCoreHelper
-A collection of Powershell modules and scripts for GuardiCore Centra administration and management.
+A collection of Powershell Core modules and scripts for GuardiCore Centra administration and management.

 ## What's Actually Useful?
 #### Get-GCAPIKey